 Ask ten agencies in Singapore how much a website costs and you'll get ten different answers — ranging from S$500 to S$50,000 for what sounds like the same thing.
 The price difference isn't random.
 It reflects very different approaches, capabilities, and trade-offs.
+In our experience quoting website projects, the gap almost always comes down to what the client is actually buying — and whether they know what they're buying before the invoice arrives.
 Here's how to make sense of it.

 Tier 1: Template builders (S$0 – S$800/year)